-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK and EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
-For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.
+- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the UK’s Information Commissioner’s Office and/or the European Commission.
+For further details, refer to the Information Commissioner’s Office’s guidance on international transfers or see European Commission: Adequacy of the protection of personal data in non-EU countries.

-Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of personal data to third countries.
+- Where we use certain service providers, we may use specific contracts approved by the UK’s Information Commissioner’s Office or the European Commission which give personal data the same protection it has in the UK and Europe.
+For further details, see the UK’s Information Commissioner’s Office’s guidance on the standard International Data Transfer Agreement (IDTA) or the European Commission: Model contracts for the transfer of personal data to third countries.

-- Where we act as Data Processor on behalf of a client organisation acting as Data Controller, we may transfer your personal data to that Data Controller which may involve a transfer of data outside the EEA.
+- Where we act as Data Processor on behalf of a client organisation acting as Data Controller, we may transfer your personal data to that Data Controller which may involve a transfer of data outside the UK and EEA.
 In such cases please refer to the Data Controllers’ privacy policies for further details.

 7. Data security

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.